Miranda-Zeng/Miranda-Zeng.github.io/_posts/2024-03-21-post-assignment-two.md

 ## Assignment #2: Analysis on Taylor Swift Song Lyrics

-I chose to analyze Taylor Swift’s song lyrics.
+>I chose to analyze Taylor Swift’s song lyrics.
 I divided her works into three eras, 2006 to 2010, 2011 to 2018 and 2019 to 2023.
-Each era includes three to four albums, and they all have different attributes. {:.notice--info}
+Each era includes three to four albums, and they all have different attributes.

 ### -2006 to 2010